weeeBox/mobile-system-design/common-interview-mistakes.md

 Everything you do would make a negative effect - your goal is to minimize it.
 _TBD_

+### Making assumptions
+It's better to tell that you don't know instead of makind assumptions.
+_TBD_

 ### Ignoring interviewer's hints
 _TBD_